West Virginia Court Records

 What are West Virginia Traffic Court Records?

 West Virginia traffic court records are records created from the proceedings of traffic courts in the state of West Virginia.
-Traffic court records may include case files, evidence reports and other documents deemed to be of public record.
+Traffic court records may include case files, evidence reports, and other documents deemed to be public records.

 Are West Virginia Traffic Court Records Public Records?